cyyynthia/atcute/packages/oauth/browser-client/README.md

 there are two ways that a handle can be verified:

 1. HTTP verification: there is a file at `/.well-known/atproto-did` containing your account's DID
-2. DNS verification: there is a valid DNS TXT record on the domain containing your account's DID
+2. DNS verification: there is an `_atproto` TXT record containing your account's DID

 you'd want to resolve both of these. if both methods return a response but does not match each other then it should ideally be thrown.